excelsior-oss/excelsior-jet-gradle-plugin/README.md

 dynamic class usage by performing a [Test Run](#performing-a-test-run) prior to the build.

-##### Optimization presets
+##### Optimization Presets

-If you do not configure above settings for the dependencies all classes from the application's dependencies are compiled into an executable.
+If you do not configure the above settings for any dependencies, all classes from all dependencids will be compiled to native code.
-It is so called `typical` optimization preset.
+That is a so called `typical` optimization preset.

-However, as mentioned above, to reduce compilation time, you may wish to set the `optimize` property to `auto-detect` and the `protect` property to `not-required` for third-party dependencies, and set both properties to `all` for the dependencies containing your own classes.
+However, as mentioned above, you may wish to set the `optimize` property to `auto-detect` and the `protect` property to `not-required` for third-party dependencies, and set both properties to `all` for the dependencies containing your own classes, so as to reduce the compilation time and executable size.
-You may let the plugin to do that automatically choosing the `smart` optimization preset in the plugin configuration:
+You may also let the plugin do that automatically by choosing the `smart` optimization preset in the plugin configuration:

 `optimizationPreset = 'smart'`

-If you enable the `smart` mode, the plugin distinguishes between application classes and third-party library classes using the following heuristic: it treats all dependencies sharing the `groupId` with the main artifact as application classes, and all other dependencies as third-party dependencies.
+When the `smart` preset is enabled, the plugin distinguishes between application classes and third-party library classes using the following heuristic: it treats all dependencies sharing the `groupId` with the main artifact as application classes, and all other dependencies as third-party dependencies.

 Therefore, if some of your application classes reside in a dependency with a different `groupId` than your main artifact, make sure to set the `optimize` and `protect` properties for them